SHL-Melissa/web-reset-hour-react/README.md

-# web-reset-hour-unit-2
+# web-reset-hour-react
-Unit 2 Repository for Web Reset Hour in Bear Den channel
+Unit 2 and 3 Repository for Web Reset Hour in Bear Den channel